Pushing delphiniums

 It will then be presented at The Dowse Art Museum in partnership with City Gallery Wellington Te Whare Toi from 28 September 2024 – 26 January 2025.

-Derek Jarman: Delphinium Days has been co-developed by Gus Fisher Gallery and City Gallery Wellington Te Whare Toi.
+Derek Jarman: Delphinium Days is co-developed by Gus Fisher Gallery and City Gallery Wellington Te Whare Toi.